jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 $ vagrant up
 ```

-It will take some time, especially on the first boot, but eventually a blurb from QMK will appear about how to use the VM, meaning the machine has been provisioned.
-If this is the first time booting the machine, it will likely be necessary to open VirtualBox and manually enable USB on the VM.
+It will take some time (especially on the first boot) but eventually a blurb from QMK will appear regarding how to use the VM, meaning the machine has been provisioned.
+If this is the first time booting the machine, it will be necessary to open VirtualBox and manually enable USB on the VM.
 To do so, first stop it by running:

 ```
 # On host machine in ~/qmk_firmware
 $ vagrant halt
 ```

-Then navigate to the halted machine in VirtualBox, and add the USB device by doing the following: right click -> Settings -> Ports -> USB; select USB 3.0; click the `+` icon on the box below; select the ATMEL ATm32U4DFU device; and save the settings.
+Then navigate to the halted machine in VirtualBox, and add the USB device by doing the following: **right click -> Settings -> Ports -> USB**; select USB 3.0; click the `+` icon on the box below; select the ATMEL ATm32U4DFU device; and save the settings.

 ![VirtualBox USB settings screen](usb-settings.png)